caike/permissive-cors/README.md

 ## Example

 Just add it to the middleware stack.

-Any specific headers or HTTP verbs requested by client calls via **Access-Control-Request-Method** or **Access-Control-Request-Headers** will be automatically added to the corresponding response headers.
+Example using Express:

 ```javascript
 var express = require('express');